Roberto Dutesco: Major exhibitions

 Dutesco's work has been exhibited internationally.
 Notably, his photographs of the Sable Island horses have been showcased in the United States, Japan, France, Switzerland, Singapore, Korea, Canada, and Brazil.
 In 2006, he opened the Wild Horses of Sable Island Gallery in SoHo, New York City, which has become one of the city's longest-running single-themed exhibitions.
 In February 2025, Dutesco's work was featured in the exhibition Through the Lens: Featuring Roberto Dutesco & The Wild Horses of Sable Island® at West Chelsea Contemporary in Austin, Texas.
 This marked the first time his celebrated photographs were exhibited in Texas.

 Charity work

-Dutesco donates his art to support charitable organizations that are dedicated to the preservation of the environment, including Happy Hearts Fund, WindWalkers, Global Scribes, Cambodia’s Hope, David Sheldrick Wildlife Trust, the Dalai Lama Trust, Susan Finkelstein Charitable Trust, the Canadian Consulate and the Sable Island Green Horse Society.
+Dutesco donates his art to support charitable organizations that are dedicated to the preservation of the environment, including Happy Hearts Fund, WindWalkers, Global Scribes, Cambodia’s Hope, David Sheldrick Wildlife Trust, the Dalai Lama Trust, Susan Finkelstein Charitable Trust, the Canadian Consulate, and the Sable Island Green Horse Society.

-His commitment and donations to children’s charities includes the following: Artrageous, Edwin Gould Services for Children and Families, CTREE, National Down Syndrome Society, Make-A-Wish Foundation, LongHouse, Urban Zen, LARC School, Montessori School of Manhattan, and the Regina Therapeutic Riding Association.
+His commitment and donations to children’s charities include the following: Artrageous, Edwin Gould Services for Children and Families, CTREE, National Down Syndrome Society, Make-A-Wish Foundation, LongHouse, Urban Zen, LARC School, Montessori School of Manhattan, and the Regina Therapeutic Riding Association.